-Dr. MeeAe Cecilia Nam will conduct our Beginning Polyphony Choir and will also offer breakout sessions on vocal pedagogy and changing voices at the upcoming Colloquium for 2019.
+Dr. MeeAe Cecilia Nam will conduct our Beginning Polyphony Choir and will also offer breakout sessions on vocal pedagogy at the Colloquium for 2020.
 In addition, private vocal coaching with Dr. Nam will again be made available at the CMAA Colloquium this year.

-For several years, Dr. Nam has been on the faculty of the CMAA Colloquium, sharing her expertise in vocal pedagogy, vocal performance and directing techniques.
+For several years, Dr. Nam has been on the faculty of the CMAA Colloquium, sharing her expertise in vocal pedagogy.
 She has also served as a plenary speaker and as a director of polyphonic choirs.
+She will be directing our beginning polyphony choir.
 Once again she will offer to assist participants on a personal basis with individual vocal coaching.

 On a first-come, first-served basis, individuals may schedule one-on-one vocal lessons with Dr. Nam during registration for the special Colloquium rate of only $30/session.
-The thirty-minute sessions are limited, so you can pre-register and pay for a session (the session day and time will be assigned to you) or you can register and pay for a session at registration on June 19th.
-Prepayment is required for vocal sessions, which can be made during conference registration.
+The thirty-minute sessions are limited, so you can pre-register and pay for a session (the session day and time will be assigned to you) or you can register and pay for a session at registration on June 22nd if any appointments are still available.
+Prepayment is required for vocal sessions, and are non-refundable.
 Our administrative assistant will manage her teaching schedule and accept payments.
 To pre-register for a vocal coaching session, please contact us at email@example.com.

 Soprano MeeAe Cecilia Nam has extensive performance experience as soloist in recitals, oratorio, sacred music, chamber and orchestral concerts, and operas in the United States, Germany, Austria and South Korea.
 She has gained a fine reputation for her musical interpretations with her numerous concerts in recent years.